aaxelb/SHARE/README-docker-quickstart.md

   - following the `worker` container's logs: `docker-compose logs -f worker`
   - watching the result count rise as you refresh the search interface at http://localhost:4203/discover

+## troubleshooting
+- does docker have enough memory? try giving it more